palak363/AngryBirds-GUI-Game/README.md

 - **Pig**: Represents the pig enemies.
 Pigs are placed on top or inside structures, and their objective is to avoid being hit by birds.
 When a pig is hit, it is removed from the game, and the player earns points.

 - **Block**: Represents the destructible blocks that make up the environment.
-These blocks are of different types (e.g., wood, stone, ice), and they react differently when hit by birds.
+These blocks are of different types (e.g., wood, stone, glass), and they react differently when hit by birds.
 Blocks can be destroyed when impacted by a bird, and their state is updated during the game.

 - **Catapult**: The mechanism used to launch the birds.
 The `Catapult` class handles the bird-launching logic, including calculating the trajectory and applying force to the bird when it is released.